Does CMSRU accept transfer students?

 When do classes begin?
 When should I plan to move?
 Is there student housing available?

-Classes begin August 11, 2014.
-We recommend that you allow yourself ample time to get settled, attend Orientation, purchase books and supplies, and begin learning the area prior to this date.
+Orientation and Classes begin the second week of August.
+We recommend that you allow yourself ample time to get settled, purchase books and supplies, and begin learning the area prior to this date.
 We do not have student housing, but our Office of Student Affairs and Admissions will be available to provide information about safe, convenient housing, roommate questions, and general relocation information.
 In addition, CMSRU is partnering with Places4Students.com, a company that specializes in providing off-campus housing solutions for graduate students.
 This service is free for students to use to find a place to live off campus or find a roommate.
 We also recommend that accepted students attend our Second Look Day, since many students initiate roommate discussions at this event.

 How should I prepare for an interview?